Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Data Collection

 As crowd-sourced annotators have shown to have inconsistent quality \citep{shmueli-etal-2021-beyond}, we hire 6 undergraduate students from a US university.
-All annotators were native English speakers and paid \$15 / hour.
-Annotators were trained with an in-depth tutorial consisting of broad explanations of simplification concepts, over 100 examples covering each of the 21 \framework{} edit types and interactive exercises.
-After finishing the tutorial, annotators completed two rounds of onboarding annotations and were provided feedback by the authors.
-To concretely measure agreement for each stage of the SALSA framework, we collect annotations in three stages: (1) we have three annotators select edits, (2) a fourth annotator adjudicates the edits into a single selection and (3) the original three annotators classify and rate the adjudicated edits.
-During each stage, the authors closely monitor each set of annotations to ensure quality and continually provide feedback to annotators.
-The final result is 2100 annotations, with the average time for a single annotation taking 4.23 minutes.
+Annotators were trained with an in-depth tutorial consisting of broad explanations of simplification concepts, over 100 examples covering each of the 21 \framework{} edit types and interactive exercises, completed two rounds of onboarding annotations and were provided continuous feedback by the authors.
+To concretely measure agreement for each stage of the SALSA framework, we collect annotations in three stages: (1) we have three annotators select edits, (2) a fourth annotator adjudicates the edits into a single selection and (3) the initial three annotators classify and rate the adjudicated edits.
 Figure \ref{fig:annotation-scheme} illustrates our annotation interface, with further screenshots of our tutorial included in Appendix \ref{sec:annotation-tutorial-screenshots}.